Getting Started

 7. Import Sample Data

-flag, it will replace all the existing data in the dataset.
+Import the demo dataset to get started with sample content.
+Be careful with the --replace flag, it will replace all the existing data in the dataset.
 This is a good way to get started with the template.
 You can always delete the dataset and start over.
 This will make your site look like the demo site: Demo.

 cd studiosanity dataset import sample-data.tar.gz production --replace